 - 3.1 The main aim and objective of this policy is to ensure that the customer experience regarding defect management is a positive one.
-This includes: - A proactive approach in managing and monitoring eligible defect repairs; ensuring that customers are kept informed at all stages. - Developing good relationships with Developer Partners to complete eligible defect repairs in a timely manner and to required quality standards. - Ensuring that all parties, including customers, are aware of their responsibilities during the defect management process. - A separate section relating specifically to the Initial Repair Period introduced as part of the New Shared Ownership model (NSOM).
+This includes: - A proactive approach in managing and monitoring eligible defect repairs; ensuring that customers are kept informed at all stages. - Developing good relationships with Developer Partners to complete eligible defect repairs in a timely manner and to required quality standards. - Ensuring that all parties, including customers, are aware of their responsibilities during the defect management process. - Ensuring that any resolution to latent defects is delivered as efficiently as possible, avoiding abortive working and non-value-added activities, while mitigating against potential disrepair claims. - Providing clarity around the Initial Repair Period (IRP), introduced as part of the New Shared Ownership model (NSOM).